 While not all states mandate uninsured and underinsured motorist coverage (UM/UIM), around half require at least one of these coverages and some may only require you to purchase coverage for bodily injury.
 States that don't require uninsured and underinsured motorist coverage may still offer the option to purchase it if it's available.

 For example, Illinois requires both uninsured and underinsured motorist coverage.
 In New Hampshire, car insurance is one of several ways to demonstrate financial responsibility, but if it's purchased, the state requires both uninsured and underinsured motorist coverage to be included on every policy.
 Other states, like Massachusetts and South Carolina, only require uninsured motorist coverage.

 Learn about the car insurance requirements in your state.

 What does uninsured motorist insurance cover?

-Depending on your state, uninsured/underinsured motorist insurance may be separate, combined together, or consist of up to four coverages:
+Uninsured/underinsured motorist insurance covers your injuries, your passengers' injuries, and damage to your vehicle if you're hit by a driver who doesn't have enough or has no auto insurance coverage.
+Depending on your state, uninsured/underinsured motorist insurance may be separate, combined, or consist of up to four coverages:

-Uninsured motorist property damage (UMPD): Pays for damage to your vehicle if you’re hit by a driver with no insurance.
+- Uninsured motorist property damage (UMPD) may pay for damage to your vehicle

-Underinsured motorist property damage (UIMPD): Pays for damage to your vehicle
+- Underinsured motorist property damage (UIMPD) may pay for damage to your vehicle

 Your health insurance may overlap with UMBI and UIMBI coverage.
 In states where UMBI and UIMBI are optional, there are a few things to consider before passing on the coverages: